-where $s_x$ denotes the microlens shift in the horizontal direction, and $\theta_{r,x}$ specifically refers to the CRA associated with each pixel group beneath a microlens.
-From Eq.~(\ref{eq8}), the spot displacement in the horizontal direction is determined by three parameters: the microlens shift $s_x$, the microlens focal length $f_l$, and the CRA $\theta_{r,x}$ associated with the pixel.
-Among these, $\theta_{r,x}$ is the only parameter determined by the incoming light, whereas the other two are inherent to the sensor design.
-Additionally, $f_l$ influences the propagation of light after the microlens plane, thereby affecting the shape of the focal spot on the pixel plane.
-In practice, the microlens deviates from the ideal thin-lens model, and the profile of the focal spot is sensitive to microlens imperfections, which makes it unrealistic to fully simulate light propagation.
-Therefore, we investigated this relationship by experimentally deriving $s_x$ and $f_l$, as described later in the experimental section.
+where $s_x$ denotes the horizontal microlens shift, and $\theta_{r,x}$ specifically refers to the horizontal CRA component for the corresponding pixel group.
+From Eq.~(\ref{eq8}), the horizontal spot displacement is determined by three parameters: the microlens shift $s_x$, the microlens focal length $f_l$, and the CRA $\theta_{r,x}$ associated with the pixel.
+Among these parameters, only $\theta_{r,x}$ is determined by the incident light, while the other two are inherent to the sensor design.
+Additionally, $f_l$ affects the propagation of light after the microlens plane, thereby affecting the shape of the focal spot on the pixel plane. microlenses deviate from the ideal thin-lens model, and the focal spot profile is sensitive to microlens imperfections, which makes it unrealistic to fully simulate light propagation.
+Therefore, we investigated this relationship by experimentally determining $s_x$ and $f_l$, as detailed in the subsequent experimental section.

-From the above analysis, the displacement of the focal spot arises from two factors: the CRA mismatch and the phase gradient of the sample.
-The contribution from the CRA mismatch appears as a gradually varying low-frequency background (Fig.~\ref{fig3}c), whereas the contribution from the sample’s phase gradient manifests as a high-frequency signal.
-To remove the background bias, background subtraction can be applied to the results in Eq.~(\ref{eq6}), which can be implemented through average filtering:
+From the above analysis, the focal-spot displacement consists of two components: the CRA-induced displacement $\Delta x_{\mathrm{CRA}}$ and the displacement produced by the sample’s phase gradient $\Delta x_{\mathrm{phase}}$, as illustrated in Fig.~\ref{fig_illu}d.
+The resulting differential signals $\gamma_x$ and $\gamma_y$ therefore also contain contributions from both the CRA mismatch and the phase gradient of the sample.
+For samples containing fine structural features, the contribution from the CRA mismatch appears as a gradually varying low-frequency background across the sensor, while the contributions from the sample’s phase gradients manifest as high-frequency signals.
+To eliminate the background bias, background subtraction can be applied to the results in Eq.~(\ref{eq6}), which can be implemented through average filtering: